AfzalivE/CleanArchAndroid/README.md

 Bad things
 ----
-- Interactors seem to be crowded right now.
-Especially the VoteInteractorImpl.
+- Interactors seem to be very boilerplate-heavy.
-- Lots of boilerplate.

 Right now, this app doesn't have much data handling.
 Just passing live data from the network down to the interactor -> presenter -> view.
 I wonder how big it would become if there is a data layer, maybe it'll be an abstraction between the network and interactor.